SpartanRedSox.weebly.com

 Slieve Foye and Barnavave Ridge

-A large group of Spartans had decided to head to Carlingford for the May Bank Holiday Weekend.
-Unfortunately the weather broke on the Friday afternoon.
-However we were lucky on Saturday morning as although there was some cloud on Slieve Foye, the Barnavave Ridge next to Slieve Foye was clear.
+A large group of Spartans had decided to head to Carlingford for the May Bank holiday weekend.
+Unfortunately the weather broke on the friday afternoon.
+However we were lucky on Saturday morning as although there was some cloud on Slieve Foye the Barnavave ridge next to Slieve Foye was clear.

 We returned by the same route.
 There were some nice views in changeable weather and the route seemed surprisingly wild.